The Very Best Things to Do in Kefalonia

 From artichoke pies to endless blue skies

-Start with some wine
+Start with some wine at the Sarris Winery

 We’ll get to the beaches, hold your horses.
 The Mount Ainos National Park is one of the top highlights on the island.
 Clamber up the trails that meander around its central peak (or just drive up there, as we’d do).
 At the top, you’ll be greeted by a truly spectacular view of the entire island (well, a large portion of it).
 Back down at ground level, you can get hiking around the Melissani Cave, taking a boat ride inside and shouting to see how your voice echoes.
 That’ll be fun for your guide.

-Sunbathe on the beaches
+Sunbathe on Myrtos Beach

-Visit the old-world sights
+Visit the old-world sights of Kefalonia

-Treat yourself to Greek cuisine
+Treat yourself to traditional Greek cuisine

 Time for some succulent Greek cuisine (don’t go smashing plates, the restaurants won’t appreciate it).
 The Katavothres Club-Restaurant is one of the most exclusive culinary hubs (which is just a fancy synonym for a restaurant) on the island.
 You’ll also get great seafood in upscale surroundings at the Tratamento Sea Food Restaurant.
-It may be a small island, but it has its own unique cuisine, with artichoke pie, hake pie and cheese pie (they like pie) among the top dishes.
+It may be a small island, but it has its own unique cuisine, with artichoke pie, hake pie, and cheese pie (they like pie) among the top dishes.
 Feeling carnivorous?
 Try the rabbit with red sauce.

-Pop down to the ports
+Pop down to Kefalonia's ports

 Rounding off our list of the best things to do in Kefalonia, we recommend visiting the ports.
 Ports in these parts played a huge role in the development and history of the Greek Islands.
 See the Loggerhead turtles crawling around the Argostoli Harbour, where you’ll encounter the many local fishermen and fishing boats that decorate the bay.
 The Port of Sami is another impressive spot from which to watch the sunset, while picking out your favourites from the rows of boats.
-Take a trip out onto the water and consider never returning from your holiday.
+Take a trip out onto the water, and consider never returning from your holiday.
 (Not in a morose way, just like…remaining in beautiful Greece).